agmmnn/awesome-blender/README.md

 -   [VoxelDraw](https://gumroad.com/l/NClKMV) : An addon to draw voxel meshes in edit mode for Blender.
 -   [BlenderBIM](https://blenderbim.org/) : An add-on for beautiful, detailed, and data-rich OpenBIM with Blender.
 -   [Mixer by Ubisoft](https://github.com/ubisoft/mixer) : is a Blender addon developed at Ubisoft Animation Studio for Real Time Collaboration in 3D edition.
+-   [Daz to Blender Bridge](https://www.daz3d.com/daz-to-blender-bridge) : This easy-to-use Bridge transfers your Genesis 8 and 3 characters from Daz directly to Blender.
+-   [Kaleidoscope](https://github.com/blenderskool/kaleidoscope) : The add-on adds two new nodes, Spectrum and Intensity, which essentially improves your workflow inside Blender when creating materials.
+-   [Glass for EEVEE](https://www.blendswap.com/blend/25759) : This shader allows you to make realistic glass with eevee.
+-   [SSGI for EEVEE](https://www.blendswap.com/blend/25759) : Converts Diffuse and Principled BSDFs to nodegroups that give representation of diffuse component to SSR for SSGI effect.

 ### 🎴Themes [^](#table)